React-Automation-Studio/React-Automation-Studio/ReactApp/src/components/BaseComponents/Slider.md

 ```
-Slider EPICS variable example with label and values at the top:
+Slider EPICS variable example with label at the top  and values at the bottom:
 ```js
   import Grid from '@mui/material/Grid';